idec2021/UOregon/docs/documentation/notebook.md

 Plate 100uL on Carb

 ## July 3rd
-Run Colony PCR (link protocol) on 15 colonies to ensure insert length using DH5a as control
+Run Colony PCR on 15 colonies to ensure insert length using DH5a as control
 <img width="721" alt="Screen Shot 2021-08-05 at 11 36 10 AM" src="https://user-images.githubusercontent.com/77999251/128403234-d75b9962-cd51-46e3-a316-236d2c557678.png">

 Create an overnight culture with 10mL LB+ scrape 1 colony with pipette tip and eject into test tube+ 10uL Carb